Contact

 Cabinets -> Another focal point of your home.
 Wherever they may be – kitchen, bathroom, utility room – make sure any scratches and dings are repaired as best as possible before showings.
 A chip or scratch on a coloured cabinet is rather noticeable and will create the impression that your home is poorly maintained.

 Bathtubs & showers -> Fixtures should run free of mineral buildup and flow straight.
 Bathtub faucets and drains should all be free of rush stains (the reddish-brown coloured layer that forms on metal, a.k.a. iron oxide).
 There’s nothing more cringe-worthy than those stains when viewing bathrooms.
-The ceiling exhaust vents should be working perfectly, and be cleared of any dirt or debris.
+The ceiling exhaust vents should be working perfectly and be cleared of any dirt or debris.

 Sinks & faucets -> Water fixtures should run leak-free, and all drains should be cleared and running efficiently.
 Garburators need to be maintained accordingly; a worn garburator may make an uneasy sound that could have potential buyers question just how well the home has been maintained over the years.
 Also, if there is any smell emanating from the garburator, make sure to get rid of it.